-In this study we learned that organization, time-management, and planning skills and the ability to focus and complete work efficiently were critical to adolescent school success.
-For this reason, we developed and are now evaluating two interventions that focus entirely on teaching middle school students with ADHD these skills.
-This Institute of Education Sciences (IES) funded study is a randomized controlled trial including over 250 middle school students assigned to receive the Homework, Organization, and Planning Skills (HOPS) intervention or the Completing Homework by Improving Efficiency and Focus (CHIEF) intervention.
+Our group recently completed an Institute of Education Sciences (IES)-funded randomized controlled trial including more than 250 middle school students assigned to receive the Homework, Organization, and Planning Skills (HOPS) intervention or the Completing Homework by Improving Efficiency and Focus (CHIEF) intervention.
 Both of these interventions are delivered during the school day by school counselors or school psychologists.
 Students are pulled from elective classes two times per week for 20 minutes each time to receive the interventions.
 The entire family, including parents/guardians, also attends two meetings during the intervention period.
-This study is not yet finished, but you may read journal articles about its development and pilot study below.
+You can read about the findings under the “Efficacy of the HOPS and CHIEF interventions” heading.
+You can also read about the HOPS development and pilot work.
 If you would like to try implementing the HOPS intervention in your school or with your family, the manuals have been published.
-More information on how to order the manuals can be found in the Resources section of this site.
+More information on how to order the manuals can be found in the HOPS Intervention section of this site.

 Development of the HOPS intervention:

 Langberg, J. M., Vaughn, A. J., Williamson, P., Epstein, J. N., Girio-Herrera, E., & Becker, S. P. (2011).
 Refinement of an organizational skills intervention for adolescents with ADHD for implementation by school mental health providers.
-School Mental Health, 3(3).
+[PDF] School Mental Health, 3(3).
 143-155.

 HOPS pilot study:

 Langberg, J. M., Epstein, J. N., Becker, S. P., Girio-Herrera, E., & Vaughn, A. J. (2012).
-Evaluation of the Homework, Organization, and Planning Skills (HOPS) intervention for middle school students with ADHD as implemented by school mental health providers.
-School Psychology Review, 41(3), 342–364.
+Evaluation of the Homework, Organization, and Planning Skills intervention.
+[PDF] School Psychology Review, 41(3), 342–364.

 Langberg, J. M., Becker, S. P., Epstein, J. N., Vaughn, A. J., Girio-Herrera, E. (2013).
-Predictors of response and mechanisms of change in an organizational skills intervention for students with ADHD.
+Predictors of response and mechanisms of change in an organizational skills intervention for students with ADHD [PDF].
 Journal of Child and Family Studies, 22(7), 1000-1012.